Case studies

 Certain inspections now a third of the usual cost, saving thousands per project.

-Consistent, verifiable records eliminate subjectivity and the need for repeat site inspections.
+Consistent, verifiable digital records eliminate subjectivity and the need for repeat site inspections.

 Shareable 3D models allow for an improved system of engagement.